 The most common factor in secondary fertility, however, is age.
-Women are waiting longer than ever to have their first child or they are older when they start thinking about adding another child to the family.
+People are waiting longer than ever to have their first child or they are older when they start thinking about adding another child to the family.
 Fertility begins to decline at age 35 and continues to decline into your early 40s.
 These days, this is a typical time to begin trying for another baby.
 However, a decline in egg quality is a factor when trying to conceive later in life.
-Each woman is born with a finite number of eggs, and as you age those eggs can begin to suffer chromosomal damage.
+Each person is born with a finite number of eggs, and as you age those eggs can begin to suffer chromosomal damage.
 Damaged eggs are less likely to fertilize, and if fertilization does occur, the resulting embryo may not be viable, which often leads to early pregnancy loss.

 While men’s fertility is usually less time-sensitive than women’s, men can have issues when trying to conceive later in life as well.
 Medical complications as men age may contribute to male-factor infertility.
 A man may have suffered from a prostate infection, an STD, or even diabetes or high blood pressure, which can compromise his sperm count, quality, and flow.
 Issues such as obesity and substance abuse can also play a role.